 An Easier Way

-Memcache itself provide the means to peak into the data.
-The protocol provides commands to peak into the data that is organized by slabs (categories of data of a given size range.
+Memcache itself provides a means to peek into its content.
+The memcache protocol provides commands to peek into the data that is organized by slabs (categories of data of a given size range).
 There are some significant limitations though:

 - You can only dump keys per slab class (keys with roughly the same content size)